-The overarching goal of the 2014 revision is the same as the 1992 version; to define the specific and separate responsibilities for each participant – utilities and users – to maintain the voltage THD within acceptable limits at the Point of Common Coupling (PCC) between the utility and the user, and protect the user and utility equipment from the negative impact of harmonics.
+The overarching goal of the 2022 revision remains consistent with 2014 version; to define the specific and separate responsibilities for each participant – utilities and users – to maintain the voltage THD within acceptable limits at the Point of Common Coupling (PCC) between the utility and the user and protect the user and utility equipment from the negative impact of harmonics.
 The separate individual responsibilities are:

-To determine if your systems are compliant with IEEE 519-2014, use the HarmonicGuard® Solution Center.
+To determine if your systems are compliant with IEEE 519-2022, use the HarmonicGuard® Sizing Tool.

 Main Updates and Changes That May Affect You

-Applying Harmonic Limits at the PCC Between Utility and User
+Applying Harmonic Limits at the PCC Between Utility and IBR installations

 Current distortion limits for systems rated 120 V through 69 kV